grombinal/Personal-Art/README.md

 # Personal-Art
-quick snapshot of my personal illustrations made in procreate
+Quick snapshot of my personal illustrations made in Procreate